-Fee Waiver: If you can’t afford the $250 confirmation fee at this time, don't worry.
-While the fee can't be waived, it can be postponed until your first tuition bill if you've demonstrated significant financial need on your FAFSA.
-To request to have your fee postponed, email firstname.lastname@example.org with an explanation of your circumstances, along with your name and Western ID number.
+- Fee Waiver: While the fee cannot be waived, it can be postponed until your first tuition bill if you have demonstrated significant financial need on your Free Application for Federal Student Aid (FAFSA).
+To request to have your fee postponed, email email@example.com with an explanation of your circumstances, along with your name and Western ID number.

-If you do not intend to come to Western, please decline your offer so your enrollment space can be given to another student.
+If you do not intend to come to Western, please decline your offer so your enrollment space can be considered for another student.

 - Facebook: Join the You're In!
-WWU New Students 2015 Facebook group and get to know others who will be headed to Western in the fall.
+WWU New Students 2018 Facebook group to begin building community with other students who will be headed to Western in the fall.

 - Instagram: Western on Instagram